11 Kidney Pain Symptoms, Causes, and Treatment Tips

 Kidney stones can cause sudden and severe kidney pain when they block urine flow.

-Section 5: Kidney Stones and Pain
+Kidney Stones and Pain

-Kidney stones are one of the most common causes of kidney pain.
-These stones are small, hard mineral deposits that form inside the kidneys when certain substances in urine become too concentrated.
-When a stone moves through the urinary tract, it can cause sudden and intense pain.
+Kidney stones are one of the most common causes of kidney-related pain.
+These are small, hard mineral deposits that form when substances like calcium or uric acid become too concentrated in the urine.

-In many cases, kidney stone pain begins in the side or upper back and may spread toward the lower abdomen or groin.
-The pain often comes in waves and can be very uncomfortable.
+The pain often comes in waves and can be severe.
 However, early diagnosis and proper treatment can help manage symptoms and prevent complications.

 • Kidney stones form from mineral buildup